Also known as: Audio engineer, Games sound designer, Sound engineer

 Build a portfolio:

 Learn the software, experiment with games engines and start putting the music in.
 Make something you can show off to admissions tutors or employers.
 This is essential.
-Go to build your games portfolio to learn how.
+Go to build your sound portfolio and build your games portfolio to learn how.

 Re-record your own music and foley for the games that you play, share with games and music communities online.